AlexandraPosta/sound-localization/README.md

 Project
 ├──README.md
 |
 ├──frontend             # contains the GUI for the web interface
 |
+├──models               # contains history from the cnn training
+|
 ├──notebooks            # contains all Jupyter Notebooks that were developed
 |
 ├──data                 # stores preprocessed data as .wav files
-|   └───training
-|   └───testing
+|   └───full_circle     # 360 degrees
+|   └───half_circle     # 180 degrees
 |
 └──training_data        # contains .csv files used for the cnn
 ```

 # Usage